JMKCyberSec/Azure-Webserver-with-ELK-CyberSecurity-Project-1-JMK/README.md

 We used Microsoft Azure to build our virtual environment.
 The following Azure resources were created and utilized;
 - 1).
 Resource Group - ResourceGroupA, region: East US 2.
 All resources were contained inside this resource group
 - 2).
 Virtual Network 1 of 2 - JMKCyberSecVNetA, region: East US 2, ip addresses: default, DDoS Protection: DISABLE.
 - 3).
-Network Security Group (NSG) - JMKCSVNSG, region: East US 2, created with an initial DENY ALL security rule.
+Network Security Group (NSG) 1 of 2 - JMKCSVNSG, region: East US 2, created with an initial DENY ALL security rule.
 - 4).
 Virtual Machine 1 of 5 - Jump-Box, region: East US 2, size: B1s, must have public IP.
 - 5).
 Virtual Machine 2 of 5 - Web-1, region: East US 2, size: B1ms, must NOT have a public IP.
 - 6).
 Virtual Machine 3 of 5 - Web-2, region: East US 2, size: B1ms, must NOT have a public IP.